Compare 'Control Panels' Web Hosting at WhoIsHostingThis.com

-Control Panels : Compare Hosting
+Control Panels and Hosting

-What's a Control Panel?
+What is a Control Panel?

-Almost every hosting company has one, and some offer a choice.
-It's the most visible part of a web hosting plan, and it will largely determine the quality of your experience as a web hosting customer.
+Almost every hosting company has a control panel, and some offer you a choice of control panels.
+It's the most visible part of a web hosting plan, and its features and functionality will largely determine the quality of your experience as a web hosting customer.